 #1 Don’t Get Discouraged

-The first piece of advice is to find motivation and will, especially when moving across the world.
+When you decide to expat the first piece of advice is to find motivation and will, especially when moving across the world.
 Once your motivation is in, there comes persistence.
 It is important to study regularly, even when you are drowning in work because it will help you maintain the motivation.
 And it is easy to lose it at the beginning when unfamiliar expressions start flying around your head, and you get lost in translation.

 Don’t be discouraged, but rather try to understand the context and later look up the expressions and terms that appear often and memorize them.
 As you advance, create your own vocabulary of words and phrases you will get to use the most in your professional environment and everyday life.
 It will help you build your confidence, which is also one of the prerogatives of success.
 Being able to communicate with the locals will also help you adjust to a new country.